shunkakinoki/ex-sentrei/packages/pioneer/src/ycombinator/README.md

 2. You get distracted by keyboard sounds if un-muted, video chat seems unnecessary otherwise.
 3. UI is the same even for very different situations (bonding, focusing, working)

-I thought that the end user experience could be much better if the video chat UI was more optimized for specific use-cases.
+I believe that the end user experience could be much better if the video chat UI was more optimized for each specific use-case.

-I have basically no domain expertise in the field of video communications.
+I have basically no domain expertise in the field of video communications though Twilio would take it care for us.

 I know that people need what I'm making through feedback at https://pioneer.app, stories of my friends and their parents complaining in which particular areas current video communication tools lack in, and Jason Calacanis mentioning on his podcast that he had a secondary display that was always on to recreate the office experience remotely.

 #### What's new about what you're making?
 What substitutes do people resort to because it doesn't exist yet (or they don't know about it)?

 The new thing about Sentrei is that the UI will drastically change depending on the use-case.
-We believe that we could deliver a much better user experience if each video session is optimized for the end user.
+We believe that we could deliver a much better user experience if each video session is optimized for each purpose.

+We plan to provide three options.

+1. Bond. - Short conversations & spontaneous chats through a colorful and enjoyful UI.
+2. Focus. - Always-connected sessions for tele-presence to help you get things done through a zen-like interface.
+3. Work. - Seamless meetings between members for doing synchronous work (basically like Zoom).

 I tend to resort to Zoom/Meets/Tandem, and most people do so.
-Though they are all great products which has made remote work possible in the first place, I see that there will be another emerging product in the field of video communications in the near future.
-Just like there was an Instagram after

 #### Who are your competitors, and who might become competitors?
 Who do you fear most?